-The castle remained intact during the early phase of 5th to 6th century, but later was rebuilt into a residence for Louis the German.
+The castle remained intact during the early phase of the 5th to 6th century but later was rebuilt into a residence for Louis the German.
 This site was soon abandoned as a residence, became dilapidated and later used as a source of building stone in the 13th century.

 Walk the Bahnhofstrasse –World’s most expensive street

 Bahnhofstrasse is Zürich’s main downtown street and it is one of the world’s most expensive street lined with exclusive and high-end shopping avenues.

 The shopping street itself is not new but dates back to medieval times.
 The Bahnhofstrasse ends on the Bürkliplatz, at the lake promenade.
 Wander around the Bahnhofstrasse street, shop, or window shop the stores.

 At the end of the Bahnhofstrasse is the lake promenade area – Burklisplaz.
 It is a nice lakeside area for a light stroll, whilst enjoying the beautiful buildings and the amazing city views.

 Visit the lake promenade in the evening to watch the golden sunset hues.

 The promenade is also a cruise terminal and this is where cruises on Lake Zurich depart from.

 In the evening, head back to the beautiful old town lanes for dinner.